20 Other Ways to Say “Well Noted” in an Email (With Examples)

 “Dear Dr. Thompson, I understand and will proceed accordingly with the research protocol changes.
 I’ll implement these updates starting Monday.
 Kind regards, Emma”

-See also "20 Other Ways to Say 'In My Opinion" (With Examples)"
+See also 20 Other Ways to Say “That Looks Delicious” (With Examples)

 6. “Duly noted and actioned”